Western Sydney Stadium: Rugby league

 The stadium opened with a rugby league match between the Parramatta Eels and the Wests Tigers on Easter Monday, 22 April 2019.
 Eels halfback Mitchell Moses scored the first try, conversion and field goal in the stadium at NRL level.
-Parramatta won the game 51–6 in front of a sell-out crowd of 29,047 The first official try to be scored at the ground was when Bevan French scored for the Wentworthville Magpies against Western Suburbs in the Canterbury Cup NSW game which was played before the main game.
+Parramatta won the game 51–6 in front of a sell-out crowd of 29,047.
+The first official try to be scored at the ground was when Bevan French scored for the Wentworthville Magpies against Western Suburbs in the Canterbury Cup NSW game which was played before the main game.

-The first NRL finals match at the stadium took place on Sunday, 15 September 2019 with Parramatta defeating the Brisbane Broncos by a record finals margin of 58–0 in front of a stadium record crowd of 29,372.
+The first NRL finals match at the stadium took place on Sunday, 15 September 2019 with Parramatta defeating the Brisbane Broncos by a record finals margin of 58–0 in front of a stadium-record crowd of 29,372.

-International Rugby League hosted the Rugby League World 9's tournament on the weekend of 18 & 19 October 2019.
+International Rugby League hosted the Rugby League World 9s tournament on the weekend of 18 & 19 October 2019.

 After the 2020 NRL season restarted due to its stoppage for the COVID-19 pandemic, Bankwest Stadium was announced as one of the three NSW venues, alongside Campbelltown Stadium and Central Coast Stadium, which would initially host games.

 Rugby union

 The New South Wales Waratahs hosted the first match of rugby union at the venue against the South African team the Sharks on 27 April 2019 in the Super Rugby competition.
 The Waratahs lost 15–23 in front of a crowd of 10,605.

 The Wallabies played host to Samoa on 7 September 2019 in which the Wallabies won 34–15 in front of 16,091.

 On 1–2 February 2020, the venue hosted the 2020 Sydney Sevens.

-On 14 November 2020, the venue hosted Argentina vs New Zealand in the 2020 Tri Nations Series.
+On 14 November 2020, the venue hosted Argentina versus New Zealand in the 2020 Tri Nations Series.
 This match was Los Pumas' first win over the All Blacks in 30 attempts.